Coming Up: What’s on in May

 Nature’s Calendar

-To take part, choose from the list of species and events that you can record (such as leaf buds bursting and migratory birds arriving), select your recording locations and then add your observations to the Nature’s Calendar database.
+To take part, choose from the list of species and events you can record (such as leaf buds bursting and migratory birds arriving), select your recording locations and then add your observations to the Nature’s Calendar database.

-The Urban Tree Festival (May 11-19)
+The Urban Tree Festival (9-17 May)

-Mental Health Awareness Week (May 13-19)
+Mental Health Awareness Week (11-17 May)

 Lead picture credit: Joseph Vary on Unsplash